 Today we still rely on an old-timer, fiberglass batt insulation that's made from spun glass fibers.
 But if you're looking for a star player on the insulation team, a standout with qualities that other types of insulation can't touch, it's got to be spray foam.
 More specifically, we're talking about closed-cell polyurethane spray foam.

-Increase your comfort and decrease your energy bills with spray foam insulation in Yorktown, Williamsburg, Richmond, and nearby cities and towns such as Sandston, Hampton, Henrico, Quinton, Toano, Fort Eustis, and more.
+Increase your comfort and decrease your energy bills with spray foam insulation in Sandston, Hampton, Henrico, Quinton, Toano, Fort Eustis, Williamsburg, Richmond and more.
 We are your trusted spray insulation contractor in Virginia.

 Air barrier: Spray foam air-seals and insulates in one step.
 Its ability to expand and fill gaps and cracks make it an ideal air-sealing material, and it stays in place because of its super-adhesive qualities.
 Spray foam is often spot-applied as an air-sealing treatment prior to filling an attic with blow-in insulation.
 But when applied in more generous amounts, it can eliminate the need for other types of insulation.